RevealBi/Documentation/en/index.md

 Reveal is a modern BI solution that was built for embedded analytics.
 You can easily integrate data analytics into your application, taking advantage of rich APIs that give you control over Reveal data visualizations, while also enhancing the user's experience with your app.

-Built by user experience experts and designed for the business user, Reveal makes it simple for you to create, view, and share data visualizations with your teams.
+Built by user experience experts and designed for the business user, Reveal makes it simple for you to create, view, and share data visualizations with your collaborators.
 Offering you a seamless, identical experience no matter what device you are on: Web, Desktop, iOS, or Android.

 Interested on embedded analytics?
 [Download Reveal SDK](https://www.revealbi.io/download-sdk).
 To find out how to start using it, refer to the [Reveal SDK help](developer/index.md).